RanchaoO/AtFind/README.md

-# widgets_galore
+# At_Find
-This sample app shows off a few of the @platform's widgets that can be found on Pub.dev
+This app started base on the sample app which shows off a few of the @platform's widgets that can be found on Pub.dev